chb0github/dedup/README.md

 # dedup
 This application is simply for deduping a whole directory (and subdirectories).
-Arguments are: java -jar de-dup.jar -root <root1> <root2>
+Arguments are: java -jar de-dup.jar -root <root1> <root2> -type <.jpg, etc> -a MD5

-Ah, fuck it.
-I will Do this later
+There is a ruby implementation in here too.
+How nice.
+Maybe I will do it in Rust.